aimms/documentation/dataexchange/sqldb.rst

 Optional
 ^^^^^^^^

-There are a few extra options that can be configured as child nodes of ``Database``:
+There are a few **optional** options that can be configured as child nodes of ``Database``:

 Path
-    This is used by SQLite to specify the folder of the database file.
+    This can be used for SQLite to specify the folder of the database file.
 The default value is empty.

 Server
-    This is used by MySql, PostgreSQL and SQLServer.
-When not specified it defaults to ``localhost``.
-If the server does not use the default port the attribute port can be used to specify the port.
+    This can be used for MySql, PostgreSQL and SQLServer to specify the URL to connect to.
+The default value is ``localhost``.
+If the server does not use the default port, attribute ``port`` can be used to specify the port.

 StringSize
     A database has two ways of storing strings.
-Use value 'text' for generic text storage.
-Use an integer value for a fix length string.
+Use value ``text`` for generic text storage.
+Use an integer value as the maximum length of a text string.
 The default value is 255.
-Note that this only applies to String Parameters.
-Version names and rootset tables always use integer value 255.
+Note that this option only applies to String Parameters, since version names and rootset tables always use integer value 255.

 WriteBatchSize
-    The batch size is the integer value of how many rows are inserted to the database at once.
+    The batch size is the integer value that defines how many rows are inserted into the database at once.
 A high value is slower for a database, but for networking high is more efficient.
 A trade off has to be found.
 The default value is 1.

 Comment
     This node will be ignored, so it can be used to add comments

 This is an extended example for a MySql database.
-The server does not have the default port (3306 for MySql), the String Parameters are represented as :token:`text` and write uses a batch size of 7:
+The server uses the non default port 3307 (3306 is default for MySql), the String Parameters are represented as :token:`text` and write uses a batch size of 7:

 .. code-block:: xml